-- Look at the file ratblast.html in a text editor or a web browser (using the command 'netscape' with X Windows) - Most BLAST parsers only accept text input, without any HTML tags, so either the BLAST analysis has to be originally produced as text, or one can try to remove the tags from the HTML file.
+• Look at the file ratblast.html in a text editor or a web browser (using the command 'firefox' with X Windows)

+- Most BLAST parsers only accept text input, without any HTML tags, so either the BLAST analysis has to be originally produced as text, or one can try to remove the tags from the HTML file.
 To do this, use the shell script rmTags.csh, where the .csh identifies it as a C-shell script.
+If you look at it, you'll see it's quite short but depends on regular expressions (in the sed "stream editor" tool) to identify and remove tags.
+Run the script by name (How do you do this?) to get the syntax.
+Save the output at ratblast.txt - Open the Perl script blastparse.pl Note that near the top, it contains the line use Bio::SearchIO;

-If you look at it, you'll see it's quite short but depends on regular expressions so when the script runs, it will have access to commands described in the BioPerl module called SearchIO, the "Driver for parsing Sequence Database Searches".
-The script is already set up to process all the data, but it won't have any output (except warnings about variables being used only once).
-These warnings can be ignored in this example - but other times, the warning can indicate misspelled variables.
-Then the user is prompted for input.
+so when the script runs, it will have access to commands described in the BioPerl module called SearchIO, the "Driver for parsing Sequence Database Searches".
+The script is already set up to process all the data, but it won't have any output.
+Note that the starting calls Perl without the usual "-w", so warnings about variables being used only once won't be printed.
+If you add "-w" on the top line, you'll get lots of warnings.
+Next, the user is prompted for input.